vinytacana/marketplace-restful/README.md

 - The `index.html` is served by Nginx at the root `/` path.
 - All API endpoints are routed via `/api/*`.
 - The SQLite database (`carrinho.db`) is located in the root and accessed by FastAPI.
 ---

-## 📷 Screenshots & Extras

-Feel free to add screenshots of your running app or database visualizations here.

----

 ## 📄 License